tektronix/tm_devices/README.md

 ### Supported Devices & Software Solutions

 > \[!TIP\]
-> See the Glossary for information on these and other abbreviations.
+> See the Glossary for definitions of symbols and abbreviations.

 <div class="custom-table-center-cells device-support-table" title="Device Support Levels">